 I am also very much interested in accelerating technological advances and their potential future impact.
-Especially I believe exponential advances in biology, nanotechnology and computer science are merging and creating a synergistic and remarkable progress in technology.
+Especially I believe exponential advances in biology, nanotechnology and artificial intelligence or machine learning are merging and creating a synergistic and remarkable progress in technology.
 I aim to follow and contribute to these advances with the hope that they will have positive impact on our health, greatly increasing our lifespans, enhancing our standard of living and improving our environment.

 Hi, this is a comment for you, it doesn’t need to be published.
 You may be interested in these interviews around the new field on Brain Fitness: